-Digital Natives: An entire generation at risk for digital eye strain
+Digital Natives: An entire generation at risk for digital device use symptoms

 young woman wearing headphones and smiling at a tablet.